-Recently, the nation has seen a lot of arguing over what should be taught in U.S. schools.
+Recently, the nation has seen a lot of adults arguing over what should be taught in U.S. schools related to race, gender, sexual identity, diversity, and history.
 Laws and book bans are trying to restrict student learning officially.

 We haven’t heard nearly enough from youth themselves!

-So, for our 2022-2023 #USvsHate Challenge deadlines, we are issuing a Special Additional Call to Action, inviting youth to weigh in on the inclusive teaching they want in schools and their right to learn about diversity in school.
-Students can submit #USvsHate messages with this #LetUsLearn focus to this year’s two challenges.
+So, for our 2023-2024 #USvsHate Challenge deadlines, we are issuing a Special Additional Call to Action, inviting youth to weigh in on the inclusive teaching they want in schools and their rights to learn in school.
+Students can submit #USvsHate messages with this #LetUsLearn focus to the year’s two challenges.

 (You can also submit any anti-hate message to #USvsHate by our deadlines, just like normal.)